Nun-z/XboxRetailModeAppGuideLegacy/README.md

 This guide will describe the process of uploading a Universal Windows Platform (UWP) app to the Microsoft Store for use on an Xbox in retail mode.
 Apps that you install to your Xbox in this way will not need to be sideloaded in dev mode.
 This is useful for several reasons: allowing use of Xbox remote play, avoiding having to restart the Xbox, and bypassing the 2 GB file size limit imposed on dev mode.

 There are some things you should be aware of if you choose to follow this guide.
 Installing emulation apps to an Xbox in retail mode is against Microsoft’s terms of service.
 For example, it is possible to install RetroArch and PPSSPP to an Xbox in retail mode.
 The consequences of breaking these terms of service, if any, are unknown.
 In addition, you will need to pay $20 in order to acquire a developer account from Microsoft.
+However, there is a method to bypass this, bringing the price down to around $1 USD.
 If you can currently sideload apps in dev mode, you have already paid and you don’t need to pay again.
 For the purposes of this guide, an FTP app will be uploaded for use in retail mode.

 To summarize what must be done, you must first create a template for an app on Microsoft Partner Center (used for releasing UWP apps to the Microsoft Store), indicate that the app will only be available to a private audience (so that it doesn’t need to pass certification), add your email address to that private audience, associate the app’s source code with the project you created in Partner Center, generate a package that can be uploaded to Partner Center, upload the package to Partner Center, submit the Partner Center project to Microsoft, create a website with a link to your app’s Microsoft Store page, and then click on that link using your Xbox’s Edge browser (or paste the app's link directly into the Xbox's edge broweser).

 ### Requirements

 To follow this guide, you will need $20 (unless you already have a Microsoft developer account), a computer running Windows, git, and Visual Studio 2017 or 2019.
+You may be able to just pay $1 if you have access to a credit card that will pass verification.
 The installation of Visual Studio and git is not within the scope of this guide.

 ### Step 1: Sign up for a developer account